Snowflake Data Validation CLI - Quick Reference¶

 auto-generated-configuration-file¶

-Interactive command to partition large tables for more efficient validation.
+Interactive command to partition large tables by rows for more efficient validation.

 Configuration Template¶